MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [Done] - Iplement extended IntersetsWith function.
+- [] - Iplement extended IntersetsWith function.
 IntersectsWith(Entity entity, GameTime gameTime, string thisGroup=null, string entityGroup=null)
 - [] - Investigate what is 'slow' in entity updates and updating the bounding box.
 Is the QuadTree being more ineffecient than effecient?
 - [IP] - AI for bats.
 Use A* for path finding techniques
 - [] - better entity integration in map loading